trill-lang/trill/README.md

 Trill currently is only supported on macOS, with the following dependencies:

 - LLVMSwift and TinyGC, which are vendored as git submodules.
-Run `git submodule update -- init` to clone them.
+Run `git submodule update --init` to clone them.

 - LLVM's libraries.
 Install them with `brew install llvm`.